Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 BUI arrests are common on Georgia’s many recreational lakes.

-• Safety checks are permitted on boats without any probable cause or reasonable suspicion.
+• Safety checks are permitted on boats without probable cause or reasonable suspicion.
 In short, law enforcement does not need a reason to stop you on a lake or river.

 • Check your lights as that will also be a reason to stop and board your boat after dark.